Reception of donor eggs

 Who can receive donor eggs?

-Egg donation can be offered for the following reasons:
+Egg donation can be used for the following women:

 - Women who experience the menopause early and can therefore no longer produce eggs.

 - Women who have Turner’s syndrome and are born without ovaries.